 Certain EU funds, especially the financial instruments they include, are centrally managed by entrusted financial institutions like the EIB or by other implementing partners, such as national development banks.

-The latest Banking on Climate Chaos Report estimates that the EU deposits its €190 billion annual budget in some of the world’s most polluting banks.
+The EU deposits parts of its €190 billion annual budget in some of the world’s most polluting banks.
 These banks then use these funds to issue loans, often for activities that undermine the EU’s climate and social goals.
 As stated by Braley, there is, however, a straightforward, transforming shift that requires no additional resources: depositing the EU budget’s funds on banks that can leverage them for climate and social initiatives.
 At the very least, the portions of the EU budget dedicated to climate, environmental, and social goals—such as the Innovation Fund, LIFE Fund, and Social Climate Fund—should be entrusted to banks that align with these objectives.

 Braley concludes with a sobering reminder: “What Europe truly needs is a pan-European dialogue.
 Only political leaders can prepare the public for the inevitable reality that the green transition will result in winners and losers.
 We must be upfront about this and focus on establishing mechanisms that minimize these disparities.”